-A person who has a concussion may temporarily feel dazed or mildly confused.
+People who have a concussion may temporarily feel dazed or mildly confused.
+Some people answer questions slowly.
 Some people may not realize they have had a concussion.
+People may be light-headed or have a headache, double vision, sensitivity to light, poor balance, or clumsiness.
 Consciousness may be lost for a brief time, rarely for more than 15 minutes.
-Memory for events just before or just after the injury may be lost.
+Memory of events just before or just after the injury may be lost.

-Later, people may experience headache, the sensation of spinning, light-headedness, fatigue, poor memory, inability to concentrate, irritability, depression, and anxiety.
-These symptoms are called the postconcussion syndrome.
+Postconcussion syndrome refers to certain symptoms that sometimes occur for up to a few weeks after a concussion.
+People may experience headache, the sensation of spinning, light-headedness, fatigue, poor memory, inability to concentrate, sensitivity to light or noise, irritability, depression, and anxiety.
 People may develop impaired thinking, particularly people who had emotional problems before the concussion.
 Postconcussion syndrome symptoms are common during the week after concussion and commonly resolve during the second week.
 However, sometimes, symptoms persist for months or, rarely, years.
 People who have had a concussion also seem to be more susceptible to another one, particularly if the new injury occurs before symptoms from the previous concussion have completely gone away.

 To diagnose a concussion, doctors need to make sure brain structures are not damaged.
-This is done using computed tomography (CT), magnetic resonance imaging (MRI), or both.
+The use of CT, MRI, or both may be needed.
 If there is no structural brain damage, only the symptoms need be treated.
 For concussion, acetaminophen is given for pain.
-Aspirin or another nonsteroidal anti-inflammatory drug (NSAID—see Pain: Nonsteroidal Anti-Inflammatory Drugs) should not be taken because they interfere with blood clotting and may contribute to bleeding from damaged blood vessels.
+Aspirin or another nonsteroidal anti-inflammatory drug (NSAID—see Nonsteroidal Anti-Inflammatory Drugs) should not be taken because they interfere with blood clotting and may contribute to bleeding from damaged blood vessels.
 Rest is the best treatment for a concussion.